mrpsharp/mrpsharp.org/sixth-form/physics-1.md

     $$ \frac{1}{R_{total}} = \frac{1}{R_1} + \frac{1}{R_2} $$

-    1. Show algebraically that this can be re-written to give the expression (known as the 	“the product over the sum”):
+    1. Show algebraically that this can be re-written to give the expression (known as "the product over the sum"):
     $$ R_{total} = \frac{R_1 R_2}{R_1 + R_2} $$

-    2. It is suggested this “product over sum” rule may be extended to three resistors as follows:
+    2. It is suggested this "product over sum" rule may be extended to three resistors as follows:
     $$ R_{total} = \frac{R_1 R_2 R_3}{R_1 + R_2 + R_3} $$
     *Without using algebra* describe whether or not you think this is likely to be correct.